liliangan/structure-generation/README.md

 *[中文文档](#项目结构生成器)*

-A VS Code extension that scans project files and generates a structured directory tree in your README.md file.
+A VS Code extension that scans project files and generates a structured directory tree in a file.

 ## Features

 - Automatically scans project file structure
-- Generates a formatted directory tree in README.md
+- Generates a formatted directory tree in a file
 - Supports configuration to ignore specific files or directories
 - Allows setting maximum scan depth
 - Default ignores common directories like `node_modules`, `dist`, `.vscode`, and `.idea`